Mr. Vance Wilson has served as the seventh headmaster of St. Albans School since July 1999.

 Mr. Wilson recently served as president of the International Boys’ School Coalition (IBSC) and is a former member of the governing board of Roxbury Latin School.
 He also belongs to the Headmasters’ Association and the Country Day Heads Association.

 Mr. Wilson has pursued a second career as a writer: he has co-authored two books on curriculum issues and an account of integration in Southern private schools.
 In 1986 he published a novel, The Quick and the Dead.
-Continuing a tradition started by Headmaster Lucas and carried on by Canon Martin, who published his Letters from a Headmaster’s Study in 1961 Mr. Wilson frequently writes letters and speaks to the community about school life, education, and the lives of boys.
+Continuing a tradition started by Headmaster Lucas and carried on by Canon Martin, who published his Letters from a Headmaster’s Study in 1961, Mr. Wilson frequently writes letters and speaks to the community about school life, education, and the lives of boys.
+Several of these writings were published in 2017 in Each Day: A Veteran Educator's Guide to Raising Children.

-Mr. Wilson has two children: Evan, who graduated from St. Albans in 2003, Yale University in 2007, Cambridge University in 2008, and received his D.Phil, from Oxford University in 2015, and is now serving as a scholar at Greenwich Naval Museum in Greenwich, U.K. Emily, who graduated from National Cathedral School in 2005 and the University of Michigan in 2009 and received her M.A. from Harvard's School of Education in 2014, is a school counselor at the John F. Kennedy School in Somerville, Mass.
+Mr. Wilson has two children: Evan, who graduated from St. Albans in 2003, Yale University in 2007, Cambridge University in 2008, and received his D.Phil., from Oxford University in 2015, served as a scholar at Greenwich Naval Museum in Greenwich, U.K, and now serves as Associate Director of International Security Studies at Yale University.
+Emily, who graduated from National Cathedral School in 2005 and the University of Michigan in 2009 and received her M.A. from Harvard's School of Education in 2014, is a school counselor at the John F. Kennedy School in Somerville, Mass.